Update: Updated in 2026 with newer MongoDB version.

 podman volume create unifi-db

-Start MongoDB 5.0 and keep in mind that this article was written for controller version 8.4 which required MongoDB 5.0.
+Start MongoDB 7.0 and keep in mind that this article was written for controller version 9.x which requires MongoDB 7.0.
 Different version might require different MongoDB version.

 Do not stop the container (you can also run it in the background), it will have very short life tho.
 We only need it to run the following command to create a user for the controller: